myunusyesil/Resume-LinkedIn-CSS/README.md

-# LinkedIn CSS Essential Video Serisi
+# LinkedIn CSS Essential Video Serisi #

-4.29h saatlik video sersinin içeriği şu şekildedir.
 Video serisi sonunda single page resume hazırladım.

 Cascading Style Sheets (CSS) is a stylesheet language that allows you to control the appearance of your webpages.
 In this hands-on course, Christina Truong demonstrates the concepts that form the foundation of CSS,